naofumi/apache/README.md

 ## Site features

-* Deployment is built using Vite
+* Deployment files are built using Vite
-  * Allows compiling of things like React
+  * Allows compiling of React
   * Adds digests for cache expiration
 * Kamal deployment
   * Healthcheck is required on `/up`